ipoddubny/ya-node-asterisk/README.md

  * ``password``: AMI user password
  * ``events`` (optional, default: true): set to false to not receive AMI events
  * ``reconnect`` (optional, default: false): automatically reconnect on connection errors

+``
+ami.connect([callback])
+``

+Starts connection.
+When the connection is established, the 'connect' event will be emitted.
+The ``callback`` parameter will be added as an once-listener for the 'connect' event.

 ### Actions